wbudic/PerlCNF/CNF_Specs.md

 ## Instructions & Reserved words

-    1. Reserved words relate to instructions, that a specially treated, and interpreted by the parse to perform extra or specifically ooricessing on the current value.
+   1. Reserved words relate to instructions, that are specially treated, and interpreted by the parse to perform extra or specifically processing on the current value.
    2. Current Reservet words list is.
        1. CONST
        2. DATA
        3. FILE